rfo909/CFT/README.md

 ```

 # Why a new script language?

 The reason for developing CFT, is mainly the horrors of PowerShell, but also a desire for a an automation
 environment and shell that works the same on both Windows and Linux.

-CFT is inspired by PowerShell, working with objects instead of just strings, as in the linux/unix traditional shells.
+Still, CFT is also inspired by PowerShell, working with objects instead of just strings, as in the linux/unix tradition.

 Lastly it should be mentioned that parsers and intepreters, and language design is a long lasting interest,
 ever since creating a preprocessor for Ada for parallel simulation purposes at University pre 1993.